nidhig-dev/SBA_318_Express_Server/README.md

 ---
 ## REQUIREMENTS

-- Create and use at least two pieces of custom middleware.
+- ✅Create and use at least two pieces of custom middleware.
 - ✅Create and use error-handling middleware.
 - ✅Use at least three different data categories (e.g., users, posts, or comments).
 - ✅Utilize reasonable data structuring practices.